Symptoms of Diabetes in Cats

 Risk Factors for Feline Diabetes

 Now, let’s put our detective hats on and look at what puts Mr. Whiskers at risk for this sneaky sugar snatcher—that’s right, we’re talking about feline diabetes.
 You might be thinking, “my cat just lies around and enjoys the good life,” but that leisurely lifestyle could be part of the problem.
 One major culprit is, well, chubbiness.
-When your furry friend packs on extra pounds, it’s not just more of them to love—it can lead to insulin resistance which is like kryptonite for their blood sugar levels.
+When your furry friend packs on extra pounds, it is not just more of them to love—it can lead to insulin resistance which is like kryptonite for their blood sugar levels.

 Also, just like humans, age can play a role.
 Older kitties, particularly those who’ve celebrated their seventh birthday and beyond, are more likely to develop diabetes.
 The golden years can be a golden time for cats, but they come with some health considerations.